What is Molecular Distillation Process?

-Molecular distillation is an efficient liquid-liquid separation method, which is to separate substances though the difference among molecular motion mean free path of different substances.
+Molecular distillation is an efficient liquid-liquid separation method, which is to separate substances through the difference among molecular motion mean free path of different substances.
 Therefore, the whole working process of molecular distillation is about molecular motion.
-The working process of molecular distillation is as follow:
+The working process of molecular distillation is as follows:

 As we all know, molecular distillation is an effective but complicated liquid-liquid separation method.
 There are several parts working together to separate substances from mixture, so let’s see what the parts are.
 The molecular distillation equipment mainly consists of an evaporation system, a material input and output system, a heating system, a condensing system, a vacuum system, a control system and so on.